mowreylauren/Machine-Learning/README.md

 # Machine-Learning
-repository for IMGS 389 Machine Learning for Image Analysis
+Repository for IMGS 389 Machine Learning for Image Analysis